How to send money to French Polynesia

 Not all money transfer companies and banks allow transfers to French Polynesia.
 Your best bet would be an international wire service like MoneyGram.
 You can research alternatives, but the ideal option is a reliable service that will convert Australian dollars to the local currency for little or zero fees.

 How do I receive money in Australia sent to me from French Polynesia?

-If you need to send money to Australia from French Polynesia, the best option is a money transfer service like MoneyGram or Currency Online rather than a bank.
+If you need to send money to Australia from French Polynesia, the best option is an online money transfer service rather than a bank.
 If they offer services from Australia, chances are that they can do transfers in the opposite direction too.

 Try one of the following online transfer services:

 - WorldFirst.
 This service offers quick, cheap transfers between French Polynesia and Australia.
 You can finalise the transaction online or over the phone.

 - Western Union.
 This is probably the most popular and widely available online transfer service.
 You can receive money directly into your Australian bank account or collect it in person at a Western Union office.

 If you suffer a financial emergency while in French Polynesia, the best and quickest way to access funds is via online money transfer or bank-to-bank transfer.
 Your choice depends on the nature of your emergency and how quickly you need the money.

 Keep in mind that exchange rates, turnaround time and fees differ from service to service.
 One company may charge for the service but deliver quickly, while another may offer a free service for a delayed delivery.
 Here are a few methods to have money delivered in an emergency: